Triple Vitamin Drops With Fluoride

 When prescribing vitamin fluoride products:

-Triple-Vitamin and Fluoride Drops 0.25 mg should be dispensed in the original plastic container, since contact with glass leads to instability and precipitation.
+Triple-Vitamin with Fluoride 0.25 mg Drops should be dispensed in the original plastic container, since contact with glass leads to instability and precipitation.
 (The amount of sodium fluoride in the 50 mL size is well below the maximum to be dispensed at one time according to recommendations of the American Dental Association.)

 Important Considerations When Using Dosage Schedule: